vlang/v/doc/docs.md

 }
 ```

-The init function cannot be public.
-It will be called automatically.
+The `init()` function cannot be public and will be called automatically.

 ## Interfaces